-On June 24, 2018, the Bank for International Settlements (BIS) released their Annual Economic Report 2018, with a chapter specifically focused on cryptocurrencies.
+On June 24, 2018, the Bank for International Settlements (BIS) released their Annual Economic Report 2018, with a chapter, specifically focused on cryptocurrencies.
 This chapter is, in essence, a proclamation of the BIS’s position on cryptocurrencies, whether they can and/or should be viewed as a viable currency, and the potential and impact of surrounding technologies.
-Given the position of BIS as the glue between central banks and an authority on international settlement, we see their findings and position as highly relevant and significant, so in this report, we summarise the 21-page Chapter V. Cryptocurrencies: looking beyond the hype to distill the key takeaways.
+Given the position of BIS as the glue between central banks and an authority on the international settlement, we see their findings and position as highly relevant and significant, so in this report, we summarise the 21-page Chapter V. Cryptocurrencies: looking beyond the hype to distill the key takeaways.

 The report opens by providing a brief history of money, to give context against which to understand the discussion of cryptocurrencies.

 They lay out the three fundamental and complementary roles of money: a unit of account, a medium of exchange, and a store of value, before performing an analysis of how monetary arrangements through history have succeeded or failed to fulfill these roles in different economic contexts.
 They conclude that fiat money has emerged as the dominant form of money, but it is not without shortcomings, such as vulnerability to abuse by the sovereign.
 The modern arrangement with independent central banks has been designed to mitigate these and has largely succeeded.